camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 ## Using Servlet process applications inside an EJB/Jakarta EE/Java EE container such as Wildfly

 You can use the `ServletProcessApplication` inside an EJB / Java EE container such as Wildfly 26 and below.
-In Jakarta EE 9+ containers like WildFly 27 and above, you need to use the `JakartaServletProcessApplication`.
+In Jakarta EE 9+ containers like WildFly, you need to use the `JakartaServletProcessApplication`.

 Process application bootstrapping and deployment will work in the same way as in a Servlet container.
 However, you will not be able to use all Jakarta EE/Java EE features at runtime.
 In contrast to the